 - A description of the project you intend to pursue in the program and how it will foster your academic, musical, and professional growth.

-- And just for the Master of Arts in Music Business: a brief analysis of the current state of the music and entertainment industry, identifying professional opportunities that interest you.
+- For the Master of Arts in Music Business and Master of Arts in Interdisciplinary Music Studies: a brief analysis of the current state of the music and entertainment industry, identifying professional opportunities that interest you.

 Letters of Recommendation